oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    Hello World!
 This is version 'v1' of the mii-sample JSP web-app.

-   Welcome to WebLogic server 'managed-server2'!
+   Welcome to WebLogic Server 'managed-server2'!

     domain UID  = 'sample-domain1'
     domain name = 'domain1'